 Check in the eaves, cracks, and crevices properly.
-If you find a nest in a very early stage, you can get rid of it by yourself.
+If you find a paper wasp nests in a very early stage, you can get rid of it by yourself.
 Take a long shaft or broom and wipe out the nest.
 It will discourage the queen and will force her to select a different location for nesting.

-● Wasp-Repellent Plants: Spearmint, wormwood, thyme, eucalyptus, and citronella are some wasp-repellent plants that you can add to your garden or landscape.
+Spearmint, wormwood, thyme, eucalyptus, and citronella are some wasp-repellent plants that you can add to your garden or landscape.
 You may also add flowering plants like marigolds, pennyroyals, or marigolds.
-On the other hand, you should avoid plants like sweet fennel, yarrow, or Anne's lace as they tend to attract wasps to your property.
+On the other hand, you should avoid plants like sweet fennel, yarrow, or Anne's lace, as they tend to attract wasps to your property.

 How do you get rid of paper wasps nests?

-If the nest is very close to your home, or anyone in your family is allergic to wasp venoms, treat the nest before any accident occurs.
+If the paper wasp nests are very close to your home, or anyone in your family is allergic to wasp venoms, treat the nest and get rid of them before any accident occurs.
 If the nest is at an early stage, you can do it yourself with proper safety measures.

 However, if the nest is grown in size and number of wasps, you should take the help of pest control professionals.
 Some basic DIY methods to get rid of wasps are:

-● Essential Oils: Essential oils work against a wide variety of pests and paper wasps are no different.
+Essential oils work against a wide variety of pests, and paper wasps are no different.
 You may add a few drops of geranium, lemongrass, and clove into a spray bottle.
 Add some dish soap for better results.
 Now fill the spray bottle with water and shake it well to mix the ingredients.
-Your paper wasp repellent solution is ready to be applied to the paper wasps nest at night.
+Your paper wasp-repellent solution is ready to be applied to the paper wasps nest at night.
 Make sure to wear protective gear while treating the nest.

 Are paper wasps and hornets the same?

 One big difference is that paper wasps build their nest much higher from the ground, while many species of hornets and yellow jackets build their nests in the ground.
-Hornets are relatively more aggressive.
-Just like paper wasps, a hornet may sting you several times as the hornet will not leave the stinger after stinging.
+Additionally, knowing also how to get rid of a hornets nest is important as they are relatively more aggressive.
+And just like paper wasps, a hornet may sting you several times, as the hornet will not leave the stinger after stinging.